 Gary Herbert was sworn in as Utah’s 17th governor on August 11, 2009, and was sworn in for his second term on January 7, 2013.
 He currently serves at the NGA vice chair.

 Prior to becoming governor, Herbert served as lieutenant governor for five years.
 In 1990, he was appointed to the Utah County Commission.
-During his 14 years as county commissioner, he served as president of the Utah Association of Counties and the Utah Association of Realtors and as a board member of the Provo Orem Chamber of Commerce and Utah Water Conservancy District.

 Herbert attended Brigham Young University.
 Herbert and his wife, Jeanette, are the proud parents of six children and 16 grandchildren.